bobbingwide/genesis-bw/readme.txt

 == Change Log ==
+= 0.1.0 =
+* Changed: Don't attempt to load a child theme text domain #6
+* Tested: With WordPress 6.7-beta3 and WordPress Multisite
+* Tested: With PHP 8.3

 = 0.0.3 =
 * Changed: Added reduced quality images for the background images on the front-page
 * Changed: Eliminated the Roboto-Condensed Google font